aohibbard/Collector/README.md

 ## Getting Started

 To run the project locally, fork and clone the project:
-`git clone git@github.com:AnnaWijetunga/budget.git` and change to the local directory.
+`git@github.com:aohibbard/Collector.git` and change to the local directory.
 Ensure gem dependencies are installed with `bundle install`, and run `shotgun` to operate locally.
 Unless configured differently, the project will run at `localhost:9393`.

 ### Prerequisites